Conforming the Church to the New World Order

 “I am always fearful when we in the Christian Community move beyond the rightful claim that Jesus is decisive for us, to the presupposition that non-Christians … are outside God’s plan for salvation.”

-Bishop Sprague apparently believes that people of every religious persuasion would be safe within God’s saving grace.
+Bishop Sprague apparently believed that people of every religious persuasion would be safe within God’s saving grace.
 If so, Christ’s death has little significance today, an evangelistic crusade would be futile, and the Bishop’s response would make perfect sense.
 This campaign could, he said, “upset the unity that has carefully developed between Protestants, Catholics and Jews in Chicago during the past few years.”

 Small wonder, then, that when World Net Daily asked the Methodist bishop if “preaching against homosexuality could be considered a hate crime,” he answered, "…it certainly can.
 It creates a climate in which hate can fester."